shenchenzju/shenchenzju.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Senior Algorithm Expert at Alibaba Cloud’s Apsara Lab and Tongyi Lab.
-My research focuses on large language models for `reasoning` and `content safety`.
-I have published over 20 papers in conferences such as (ML) NeurIPS / ICLR / ICML, (CV) CVPR / ECCV,  (NLP) ACL / NAACL, (DM) KDD, and top-tier journals such as TIP / TMM / TCSVT / TKDE.
+I obtained my Ph.D. degree and B.S. degree both from Zhejiang University in 2018 and 2012, respectively.

-Prior to my work in the field of large language models, I was engaged in the nationwide implementation of the City Brain project across multiple cities in China, with a focus on applying artificial intelligence to urban governance in order to enhance administrative efficiency and decision-making.
+My current research focuses on large language models for `reasoning` and `content safety`.
+Prior to this, I contributed to the nationwide implementation of the City Brain Project in multiple cities across China, with a focus on applying artificial intelligence to urban governance in order to enhance administrative efficiency and decision-making.

 :sparkles: :smile: We are recruiting interns who are interested in large language model `reasoning`.
 Please feel free to contact me.